3 Ways to Help Employees Manage Work-Life Balance with Flexible and Fair Rostering

 But a lack of time to recuperate and recharge can negatively impact employee productivity, affect retention and lead to lower customer satisfaction, among other problems.

-Meanwhile, streamlining paid/personal time-off or leave of absence requests can give employees more control over their work-life balances while alerting employers to staffing and rostering gaps.
+Meanwhile, streamlining paid/personal time-off or leave of absence requests can give employees more control over their work-life balances whilst alerting employers to staffing and rostering gaps.

 Meet WorkForce Performance